-Housed in a three storey building, the Stella Maris College Library is fully automated with a wide collection of the latest books, periodicals and CDs, which is expanded and updated every year.
+Housed in a two storied building, the Stella Maris College Library is fully automated with a wide collection of the latest books, periodicals and CDROMs, which is expanded and updated every year.
 The library, which has an open access system, is committed to using technology in efficient and innovative ways.
-The Library functions in a networked environment, and maintains three servers and over 60 PCs to support its various operations and services.
-Electronic resources such as EBSCO host, NList and Questia are made available to all members of the library via the internet and the College intranet.
-The library also hosts DSpace, a digital repository of research.
+The Library functions in a networked environment and maintains three servers and over 60 PCs to support its various operations and services.
+Electronic resources such as EBSCO host, NList, Sage online journals and American Economic Association Journals are made available to all members of the library via the Internet and the College Intranet.
+The library also hosts DSpace, a digital repository of research which is the Institutional repository of the College.
 It contains published articles, syllabi, conference papers, question papers, theses and other related documents, with full text wherever possible.
 Faculty and researchers may contribute their own publications for uploading in DSpace.

 The top floor of the building houses the Postgraduate Library and the research cubicles which are equipped with computers with the necessary software.

 The mezzanine floor also houses “Stellarchives”, the College archives, which collects, preserves and maintains the historical evidence of the institution’s heritage.
 It contains photographs, manuscripts, artifacts and ephemerals, some of which date back to the inception of the College.
 It also houses rare books, and books and articles authored by faculty and former students of the college.
 Ready reference books like encyclopaedias, yearbooks, almanacs, and dictionaries etc. are also available on the mezzanine floor which also has four computers with headphones to view subject CDs and videos.